atk4/data/docs/fields.md

 as handling of timezones or DST.
 Agile Data takes care of those issues for you automatically.

-Conversions between types is what we call :ref:`Typecasting` and there is a documentation section dedicated to it.
+Conversions between types is what we call {ref}`Typecasting` and there is a documentation section dedicated to it.

 Finally, because Field is a class, it can be further extended.
-For some interesting examples, check out :php:class:`PasswordField`.
+For some interesting examples, check out {php:class}`PasswordField`.
 I'll explain how to create your own field classes and where they can be beneficial.

 Valid types are: string, integer, boolean, datetime, date, time.